Travel Diaries: How A Matchmaker Explores The World

 Domestic or international travel?
 Both.
 I love crossing an ocean but there’s still so much to discover in America.

-What’s your favorite airplane movie?
+What’s your favourite aeroplane movie?
 The last one I remember watching is Girls Trip, which was hilarious.

 What’s at the top of your bucket list?
-Spend a few months traveling to the top-rated restaurants in the world.
+Spend a few months travelling to the top-rated restaurants in the world.